FUNDRAISING IN THE

 RESPONSE: The reason for insuring your association's money is because it can be embezzled.
 I've worked with many associations over the years who have had their funds stolen--some in the millions.
 In most cases, they were able to recoup their loss through their insurance.
 Three months of assessments sets a minimum amount stolen by an embezzler.
 It does not have to be done all at once, it can be done over time.

 Fidelity insurance is relatively cheap and not having it could result in a large special assessment to replace embezzled funds.
 Members get a little touchy when that happens.
-They start demanding resignations, threaten recalls, and sometimes threaten to sue directors who "allowed" the embezzlement to occur and negligently (or intentionally) failed to ensure the funds.
+They start demanding resignations, threaten recalls, and sometimes threaten to sue directors who "allowed" the embezzlement to occur and negligently (or intentionally) failed to insure the funds.

 Rental Prohibitions.
 I find your newsletter to be very informative and entertaining.
 Your June 17th newsletter item about grandfathered rules raised the following question in my mind: Does Civil Code 4740 apply to an amendment restricting only short-term rentals? -Mark B.

 RESPONSE: It applies to rent prohibitions.
 I do not believe a requirement that rentals be at least 30 days is a prohibition.
 Rentals are still allowed, they just can't be less than 30 days.
-Such restrictions have have been deemed reasonable by the courts.
+Such restrictions have been deemed reasonable by the courts.
 (Mission Shores v.
 Pheil.)

 Far Away #1.
 I wanted to say how much I appreciated—and laughed at!—your response to Gregg G.’s outrageous diatribe likening HOAs to concentration camps: "You might cut back on coffee and consider moving to a cabin far away from civilization.
 Far, far away.”
 What a perfect response!